Podcast: Play in new window | Download

-In this podcast I am going to be talking about 5 steps to use to get that stalled prospect that just will not budge in your financial advisor sales funnel to become a client.
+In this blog-podcast I am going to be talking about 5 steps to use to get that stalled prospect that just will not budge in your financial advisor sales funnel to become a client.
 Or a least to move them to the next step in the sales funnel.
 Stay tuned, folks!

 For those of new to my blog/podcast, I am Sara Grillo.
 Pleased to meet you!